5 Tips for Managing Resistance to Change

 Managing resistance effectively is critical to success with organizational change.
-Learn from thousands of change management practitioners by following these five tips, which emerged from Prosci’s Best Practices in Change Management research over the last two decades:
+Learn from thousands of change management practitioners by following these five tips, which emerged from Prosci’s Best Practices in Change Management research over the last twenty-five years:

 Although resistance is a normal human response to change, we can avoid or mitigate a significant amount of resistance by applying effective change management from the start of a project or initiative.
 Change management is not just a tool for managing resistance reactively.
 It is most effective as a tool for activating and engaging employees in a change.
 Capturing and leveraging the passion and positive emotion surrounding a change often prevents resistance from occurring in the first place.

-Participants in Prosci’s 2019 benchmarking study indicated that 47% of the employee resistance they encountered could have avoided by implementing effective change management practices and principles.
+Participants in Prosci’s Best Practices in Change Management benchmarking research indicated that much of the employee resistance they encountered could have avoided by implementing effective change management practices and principles.
 The moral here is: If you do change management right the first time, you can prevent much of the resistance from occurring.